 As a reminder, the overnight parking exemptions do not override any other parking laws, like: parking on a street in excess of 72 hours, parking oversized vehicles within 100 feet of an intersection, or parking on the street during street sweeping.
 If you have comments or concerns about an enforcement action, please contact the Police Department at (714) 690-3370.

-A Permit Parking area was created, designating Windermere Way, Sommerset Circle and Coventry Circle for preferential parking.
+A Permit Parking area was created, designating Windermere Way, Sommerset Circle and Coventry Circle for preferential parking (Zone A).
+An additional zone was created in 2016 and designates Bransford Drive (Walker Street to Tiara Lane), Walker Street Frontage Road, Bon Villa Circle, and Caprice Circle for preferential parking (Zone B).
 The Permit Parking Ordinance prohibits the parking of all vehicles between 2:00 a.m. to 5:00 a.m., except with a valid permit.
 This ordinance is designed to limit overnight transient parking on streets in the restricted area.
-A violation of this restriction is a $22 fine.

 Those living in the restricted area can contact the La Palma Police Department to obtain permits for vehicles registered at their home as well as guest permits.
 There is no fee attached to the distribution of these parking permits.
 For more information, please contact the Police Department at (714) 690-3370.